0x5ubt13/qool-jekyll_step_by_step-loop/README.md

 WEBrick/1.4.2 (Ruby/2.6.0/2018-12-25)
 at localhost:4000
 ```
-It does not show the folder name _size:  _size folder is the Parent Directory
+It does not show the folder with name _size because the  _size folder is the Parent Directory.

 ### 5) Add README.md
 > $ vim README.md

+(for vim newbies: press `i` to input text, copy into system's clipboard `"+y`, paste from system's clipboard `"+p`, press Esc to leave the input mode, to write from buffer to file `:w`, to quit vim `:q`.
+Whenever you see a vim command, you have to finish the step with writing and quitting vim.)

 ### 6) Check directory
 > $ ls